 - Online questionnaires in which you answer questions about your symptoms, treatments, medical history, quality of life, lifestyle, occupational history, family history, environmental exposures and diet.

 With your blood sample, we can learn how your immune system is working.
-We can look to see if there have been any changes in your DNA that might be relevant to developing immune diseases like RA.
+We can look to see if there have been any changes in your DNA that might be relevant to developing immune system diseases.
 DNA is an essential molecule for life.
 Think of it like a recipe holding the instructions telling our bodies how to grow and work.

 If collecting a blood sample at the same time as a routine blood test is not possible, with your consent, you can still provide a blood sample for the biobank.
 When it is convenient for you, a nurse trained in collecting blood will collect your blood sample.
 Before your blood test, the blood collection service, or our study nurse will offer to put a patch of numbing cream to the area of skin on your arm where the blood sample will be collected.

 - If you are unable to give blood, you will be asked to collect a small sample of your saliva in a tube and post it back to the biobank.
 Blood is preferred wherever possible as much more information can be gained from blood.

 - Synovial tissue and/or synovial fluid not needed as part of your care may be collected.
 This tissue or fluid collection will take place as part of joint tissue removal (called synovial biopsy – conducted using an arthroscope) or a joint injection (called synovial fluid aspiration), which is already being undertaken as part of your standard care.
 If you do not have a joint tissue removed or a joint injection, we will not collect a synovial tissue or fluid sample from you unless you are involved in an ethics-approved research project.